rails/rails/guides/source/action_mailer_basics.md

 ### Sending Email to Multiple Recipients

-It is possible to send an email more than one recipients by setting the `:to` field to a list of emails addresses.
+It is possible to send an email to more than one recipient by setting the `:to` field to a list of email addresses.
 The list of emails can be an array or a single string with the addresses separated by commas.

 For example, to inform all admins of a new registration: